 - We believe that our employees are our most important asset.
-By creating open channels of communication, we can promote a positive work environment and maximize productivity. - Publicly traded companies are required by law to have an anonymous reporting vehicle to address accounting and auditing fraud directly to the audit committee. - An effective reporting system will augment our other efforts to foster a culture of integrity and ethical decision-making.
+By creating open channels of communication, we can promote a positive work environment and maximize productivity. - An effective reporting system will augment our other efforts to foster a culture of integrity and ethical decision-making.